On determinant functors and $K$-theory

-consisting of two cofiber sequences and two weak equivalences.
-They extended Nenashev's results, showing that any element in $K_{1}(\C{W})$ is of this kind and computing a set of relations among them generalizing Nenashev's.
-Some evidence was given for the conjecture that these relations define a presentation of $K_{1}(\C{W})$.

 In this section we extend the results in \cite{k1wc} to the unified context introduced in this paper.
-This yields new results for Breuning's $K_{1}(^b\!\C{T})$, Neeman's $K_{1}(^{v}\!\C{T})$, and Maltsiniotis's~$K_{1}(^s\!\C{T})$.
-We need our simplicial category $\C{C}_{\bullet}$ with weak equivalences to satisfy an additional property, which will remain throughout this section: \begin{itemize} \item The functor sending an $(n+1)$-simplex to its ${n+2}$ faces,
+We fix an $S_\bullet$-category $\C{C}_{\bullet}$ satisfying the following additional property: \begin{itemize} \item The functor sending an $(n+1)$-simplex to its ${n+2}$ faces,

-is a fibration of categories, i.e. it satisfies the isomorphism lifting property: any isomorphism $\phi(x)\r y$ in the target is the image by $\phi$ of an isomorphism in the source, in particular the object $y$ is in the image of $\phi$. \end{itemize} This property is satisfied by all examples in Example \ref{mainexm}, but it needs not be satisfied by Example \ref{derexm} on derivators.
+is a fibration of categories, i.e.~it satisfies the isomorphism lifting property: any isomorphism $\phi(x)\r y$ in the target is the image by $\phi$ of an isomorphism $x\r x'$ in the source, in particular $y=\phi(x')$ is in the image of $\phi$. \end{itemize} This property is satisfied by Example \ref{mainexm} (1,3--7), but it need not be satisfied by Example \ref{mainexm} (8) on derivators.